LaramieLindsey/BioinformaticsQuestions/FinalReport.md

 ### Question 3
 3) What is the genomic coverage of each DMA exon in these samples?
 Do you see any DMD deletion in any samples?
-* I am assuming this is referring to DMD exons.
 * Following best practices, I used DepthOfCoverage from the GATK toolkit to create files.
 See below code:
 ```
 /home/laramie/gatk-4.4.0.0/gatk \